Raiffeisen-Schweiz/ng-lytics/README.md

 3. Add script from analytics provider.

-This module would work on its own and add all events by default to `window.dataLayer`.
+This library would work on its own and add all events by default to `window.dataLayer`.
 But you'll need to include a script from an analytics provider (Google Analytics, Adobe Analytics, ..) which consumes those events.

 ## Sample App